-A. Yes, we welcome affiliate links!
+A. Yes, we welcome affiliate links.
 We recognize that affiliate commissions may be a significant source of income for some curators to sustain their work.

 We strongly discourage curators from accepting any payments or inducements of any kind to promote a product, and we require these relationships to be disclosed prominently at all times - it's the law.

-If a curator was found to be a paid marketer, we will warn your followers that your recommendations may be biased by a commercial relationship, and we will remove your product links.
+If a curator was found to be a paid marketer, we will warn your followers that your recommendations may be biased by a commercial relationship, and we may remove your product links.
 You will lose Karma points (see below) and your reputation within the community will be diminished.
 We may also ban repeat offenders from the service at our sole discretion.